 Effective Date and Shares Reserved.
 On May 25, 2008, our board of directors adopted the 2008 U.S. Stock Plan, or the 2008 Plan.
-The 2008 Plan generally allows for the grant of nonstatutory share options, incentive share options that satisfy the requirements of Section 422 of the Code, and the sale or award of shares to our employees, outside directors and consultants and those of Tufin Software North America, Inc., as well as any of our other subsidiaries.
-As of December 31, 2018, options to purchase a total of 2,262,663 shares were outstanding under the 2008 Plan.
-The 2008 Plan will automatically terminate 10 years after the later of (i) adoption by the board of directors or (ii) the most recent increase in the number of shares reserved under the 2008 Plan that was approved by shareholders.
+The 2008 Plan generally allowed us to grant nonstatutory share options, incentive share options that satisfied the requirements of Section 422 of the Code, and the sale or award of shares to our employees, outside directors and consultants and those of Tufin Software North America, Inc., as well as any of our other subsidiaries.
 We no longer make awards under the 2008 Plan.
+As of November 25, 2019, options to purchase a total of 1,634,767 shares were outstanding under the 2008 Plan.